So what is a 'Next Step'?

 Every next step is a big step in seeing every life changed by Jesus.
 We believe that each next step listed below is an important part of everyone at Gayton.
 Explore YOUR next step!

 A big part of life in community at Gayton is through Groups.
-Groups includes LifeGroups, Sunday School, and Learning Communities.
+Groups includes Small Groups and Sunday School Classes.

 Connecting with a Group at Gayton means knowing people and being known.
 You share life together.
 You share burdens together.
 You share meals together.
 You share the goodness of God TOGETHER.